Icieathome/my-small-project/readme.md

-This is a project that shows the date and time and has inspirational quotes with a nature background.
+This is a project that shows the current date and time and has inspirational quotes with a background.
 I chose to work on this project just to practice and have fun with it as well as to make something to brighten my day and feel inspired.